CFdefense/CFdefense/README.md

 **Hello!**

 My Name is Christian Farrell.
-I am a Sophomore at Marist College studying Computer Science and Cybersecurity.
+I am a sophomore at Marist College, where I am studying computer science and cybersecurity.
 <br></br>
 I am interested in all things CS, Cyber, Gaming, Anime, and Lacrosse.
 <br></br>